ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-web/get-started.md

 #### Get Started

 Authenticating users with WeDeploy is super easy.
-This tutorial will walk you through how to create, sign in, and sign out users in your app.
+This tutorial will walk you through how to deploy an app that can create, sign in, and sign out users.

 ###### What you'll need

 <ul class="checklist">
+	<li><a href="https://wedeploy.com/docs/intro/using-the-command-line.html" target="_blank">The WeDeploy CLI</a></li>
 	<li>A code editor</li>
-	<li><a href="https://wedeploy.com/docs/intro/using-the-command-line.html" target="_blank">The WeDeploy CLI</a></li>
 </ul>

 ###### What you'll do